grannycart/by-sound-alone_source/README.md

 	* Make sure this file exists and the links in it point to the diagrams
 	* Make sure the diagram files exist (ideally, the png versions would not be included in the git repo)
 	* This file only applies to the .epub compilation.

+### Software notes
+* In order to compile the book as is without having to fiddle with the Makefile and the markdown, you need certain software installed:
+    * git and make (obviously)
+    * pandoc
+    * at least a basix latex install if you want to make pdfs
+        * on Arch Linux:
+            * you need to add the otf-latin-modern package to get the font lmroman10-regular
+            * and texlive-fontsrecommended to get lmodern.sty
+        * (probably some other specific packages, likely to vary depending on distro.)
+    * date (virtually all unix machines have this by default)
+    * calibre --- if you want to create .mobi files.
+(See comments in Makefile)
+    * Inkscape --- if you want to edit the diagrams

 ## Credits:
 * Compiled using pandoc-ebook-template: